Zaki-1052/GPTPortal/README.md

 - **Session Management**: Each page reload starts a new session.
 Session history isn't preserved.
 - **Custom Instructions**: Found in `instructions.md`.
 Modify user profile and instructions as needed.
 These are optimized for GPT-4 based on extensive research.

-The OpenAI API, or Application Programming Interface, directly sends HTTP requests to the unsanitized and original GPT-4 model and lets you customize certain weights of the model’s responses, like randomness or "temperature", and length or "tokens".
-You'll need to monitor your usage of the more expensive but intelligent GPT-4 model, which will cost just over 10 cents per full session, and needs you to add five dollars in credit to be able to use your key.
+The OpenAI **API**, or *Application Programming Interface*, directly sends **HTTP** requests to the unsanitized and original *GPT-4 model* and lets you customize certain weights of the model’s responses, like randomness or "temperature", and length or "tokens".
+You'll need to monitor your usage of the more expensive but intelligent **GPT-4** model, which will cost just over *10-15 Cents* per full session, and needs you to add *Five Dollars* in credit to be able to use your **API Key**.

 Be aware that at base usage of this web application, you send roughly 1000 tokens for one message to GPT-4, or three cents, and another six cents will be used when it responds with over 1000 words.
-This is due to the information concatenated to the System Prompt in the Custom Instructions.
+This is due to the information *concatenated* to the **System Prompt** in the *Custom Instructions*.

-Model behavior will be primarily influenced by whatever context is first provided to the API; it lacks a severe filter compared to ChatGPT with increased steerability, but is more expensive than the regular Chat Interface and will restrict you from sending messages once you are rate-limited.
+Model behavior will be primarily influenced by whatever *context* is first provided to the API; it lacks a severe filter compared to ChatGPT with increased **steerability**, but is more *expensive* than the regular Chat Interface and will *restrict* you from sending messages once you are **rate-limited**.

-- Consult the provided links and documentation for more guidance on setup and prompting.
+- Consult the provided links and **documentation** for more guidance on setup and prompting.
-- More information will be added about model behavior and API usage to the ReadMe in the future.
+- More information will be added about *Model Behavior* and *API Usage* to the **ReadMe** in the future.

 ## Relevant Links